Sparse Linear Ensemble Systems and Structural Controllability: Abstract

 \section{Abstract}

-The paper addresses a structural controllability problem for continuum ensembles of linear time-invariant systems.
-All the individual linear systems of an ensemble are sparse and they share the same sparsity pattern.
+The paper introduces and solves a structural controllability problem for continuum ensembles of linear time-invariant systems.
+All the individual linear systems of an ensemble are sparse, governed by the same sparsity pattern.
 Controllability of an ensemble system is, by convention, the capability of using a common control input to simultaneously steer every individual systems in it.
 A sparsity pattern is structurally controllable if it admits a controllable linear ensemble system.
 A main contribution of the paper is to provide a graphical condition that is necessary and sufficient for a sparsity pattern to be structurally controllable.
 Like other structural problems, the property of being structural controllable is monotone.
 We provide a complete characterization of minimal sparsity patterns as well.